-83155 HONORS BUSINESS TECH II: Management Principles & Human Resources Management processes.
+83155 HONORS BUSINESS TECH II: Management Principles &

+Human Resources Management

+Explores the same content covered in Business Tech II, but with higher level analysis of actual management and human resource processes.
 Students describe, research, synthesize, analyze, and apply entrepreneurial and marketing concepts to various case studies, writing assignments, research papers and professional presentations.
 Honors students are required to network and engage with the business community through the completion of interviews, case studies, and research papers.
 Students are expected to pursue leadership roles in student organizations.
 All honors students are required to complete a Capstone senior project prior to internship involvement.
 This class qualifies for three college credits with successful enrollment and completion of all College Credit Plus Program requirements.
-Return to course offering page: 12